perfect-schema/perfect-schema/docs/types.md

 ### :zap: `Number`

-The field should be a strict number between, and not `NaN`.
+The field should be a strict number, and not `NaN`.

 ##### Options